Legitimacy depends on a strong link between public will, policies and public office-holdersShare article

 In The People's Verdict, I look at around 50 examples from Canada and Australia of ministers, mayors and other public officials using this approach to solve policy dilemmas.
 In Canada, they tend to call these processes citizens' reference panels; in Australia, they often call them citizens' juries.
 But in both countries, the process is almost exactly the same.
 There are six key characteristics of long-form deliberative processes, which are essential for their success.

 Firstly, authority.
-They are always commissioned by someone with the decision-making power to act on the citizens' recommendations.
-This makes participation meaningful and ensures that “ordinary” citizens and not just impassioned activists are willing to participate.
+They are always commissioned by someone with the decision-making power to act on the communities' recommendations.
+This makes participation meaningful and ensures that “ordinary” communities and not just impassioned activists are willing to participate.

 Secondly, random selection.
 People are chosen through a fair, transparent and rigorous two-stage lottery process.
 In the first stage, between 10,000 and 20,000 invitations from the person in authority are mailed out at random.
 Among those who respond saying they are interested and available on all the meeting dates (usually between 3% and 15%), a representative group of around 50 people is chosen to reflect society in terms of age, gender, geography and socioeconomic characteristics.